ahmedcodein/word_guesser/README.md

 4. Planning
 5. Execution

-These phases are presented below with a detailed account of each phase is presented in the subsequent sections.
+These phases are presented below with a detailed account of each phase.

 ### 2.1.
 Research and Selection Criteria

 The research phase commences with a survey on Portfolio Project 3 (PP3) works published by Code Institute(CI) students on the pear-review channel.
 There is a wealth of information there where the author is able to extract and learn from.
-Additionally, other searches are also conducted on YouTube and relevant websites.
+Additionally, The author conducted further research on YouTube and relevant websites.
+The search aims to identify a project idea that meets the criteria set by the author.
-A summary of the reasons of choosing this game is:

-1. Satisfactory amount of resources is available to extract information about the game.
-Whether under the word guesser name, or Hangman etc..., the game seems to be very popular among python developers.
-This makes it a good candidate since it is relatively easy to find information about how to approach the development.
+The selection criteria for selecting the project topic are:

+1. Limited Scope
+2. A range of python concepts can be implemented
+3. Enough resources in the literature about how to program the project in python

+The research phases is concluded after settling on the Word Guesser game.
+The game offers many advantages.
+These advantages converge with selection criteria set by the author as follows:

+1. The literature offers a satisfactory resources about the game.
+This helps the author to collect the fundamental information needed to construct the game logic.
-2. Although, it is limited in its scope, its code can cover multiple python concepts.
-Hence, it represents a low-risk sand-box to learn those concepts considering the available time for PP3.
+2. The game is limited in its scope.
+Nevertheless, its code can cover multiple python concepts.
+Therefore, coding this game represents a low-risk sand-box to learn those concepts.

 ### 2.2.
 Project Objective

 From the author perspective, the main objective of developing this game is to learn Python.
-In particular, the author's intention from the beginning of the research phase is to implement the PP3 with Classes in mind as apposed to a function-based project.
-The main reason for that is that the use of classes is what distinguished an Object Oriented Programming (OOP) from other programming language that do not posses such capability.
+In particular, the author's intention from the beginning is to implement the PP3 with Classes in mind as apposed to a function-based project.
+The use of classes is what distinguished an Object Oriented Programming (OOP) from other programming language that do not posses such capability.
 In PP2, the author exposed himself to the use of functions with JavaScript.
-Therefore, thinking in terms of functions is successfully comprehended.
-For that reason, building python project with functions will not help the author much in his learning endeavour in this training program.
-Therefore, in addition to learn programming with Python, the secondary goal is to learn how to program with classes.
+Therefore, thinking in terms of functions is comprehended.
+For that reason, building python project with functions will not help the author much in his learning journey.Therefore, in addition to learn programming with Python, the secondary goal is to learn how to program with classes.

+Although, the project is built with classes, the other OOP key concepts were not considered, such as:

+- Full encapsulation.
+- Inheritance
+- Polymorphism
+- Abstraction

+Nevertheless, implementing the game with glass, allowed the author to become familiar with these concepts.
+Additionally, by reviewing the finished code at the end of the development, the author is able to anticipate where such concepts can be invoked into the code for future improvement.

 #### 2.2.1.
 Game Owner Objectives

+The Game owner objectives are summarized in three main points, these are:

 1. Easy to understand and simple to navigate
 2. Engaging by having dynamic and colorful responses and presentation
 3. Challenging through the introduction of multiple difficulty levels

 #### 2.2.2.
 Game Visitor Objectives

+The Game visitor objectives are summarized in two main points, these are:

 1. Simple to understand and fun to play
 2. Engaging and challenging